WestleyR/gpack/README.md

 ==32286== All heap blocks were freed -- no leaks are possible
 ```

-As you can see, there are no memory leaks! (some of the gpack commands may
+As you can see, there are no memory leaks!
+And only using a total of 1.8Mbs
+of memory (which will be improved later...). _(some of the gpack commands may
-not be leak-free, since this is the dev branch.)
+not be leak-free, since this is the dev branch.)_

 ## Making your own package